Rakshak81/CV/README.md

 - Keeping up to date with financial products and legislation
 - Conducting in-depth reviews of clients’ financial circumstances

+## Skills

-## Team worker
+#### Team worker

 During my time at Makers Academy, we often worked in teams of 4 to 6.
 Good communication was one of the key aspects of working together.
 I love giving and receiving feedback, helping both my team members and me to grow as better programmers.
 Another important aspect is time management, I like breaking the tasks into achievable pieces based on priorities and approaching them in the Agile way.

 #### Problem-Solver/Attention to Detail

-My experience of working as a Quality Assurance Technician enabled me to gain a keen eye on finding/fixing bugs.I have got a passion for problem solving and I am avid puzzle solver and enjoy a challenge.
+My experience of working as a Outcome Tester enabled me to gain a keen eye on finding/fixing bugs.I have got a passion for problem solving and I am avid puzzle solver and enjoy a challenge.

 #### Self-Motivated

 Makers Academy is a 16 week intensive coding bootcamp which has a large focus on self-directed learning.
-This made me an ideal candidate as I enjoy getting stuck into learning new skills to a high level.
-From my first lines of code I knew this was something I wanted to pursue professionally.
-As such I began completing a number of online courses, workbooks and spending most of my free time studying code.
+This made me an ideal candidate as I enjoy getting stuck into learning new skills.
+I began completing a number of online courses, workbooks and spending most of my free time studying code.
 This attitude has helped me to manage the various tasks and challenges of the course.

 ## Education